 Best vegetarian cao lau: While a meal at Morning Glory may be a bit expensive for a typical backpacker budget ($6-10 for a dish), vegetarians are afforded the chance to try Cao lầu (a Hoi An staple).

 This mountain town is quite literally a breath of fresh air.
-Chances are it’ll be a bit colder than the other cities you’ll have visited, which will be a welcomed change of pace.
+Chances are it’ll be a bit colder than the other cities you’ll have visited.
 This town may look dull on the surface, but once you delve a bit deeper, you’ll discover it’s a bit more peculiar than meets the eye.

-The hostels in this town are community-centric and more often than not, you’ll find yourself being invited to home-cooked, family-style meals every evening, which is an awesome opportunity to get to know fellow guests and a good investment as the money begins to tighten at the latter half of your trip.
+The hostels in this town are community-centric and more often than not, you’ll find yourself being invited to home-cooked, family-style meals every evening, which is an awesome opportunity to get to know fellow guests.

 Best nem nuong: This quaint town is known for having some of the best nem nướng, or “roll your own” spring rolls.
 One of the best spots in town to try this is Nem Nướng Dũng Lộc.

-Best vegetarian meals: If any vegetarians are tired of asking for meatless options, Hoa Sen Vegetarian Restaurant is the place to be.
-While the prices may be a bit steeper in comparison to traditional fare, the crops used in the cooking are all super fresh.
+Best vegetarian meals: Hoa Sen Vegetarian Restaurant's prices may be a bit steeper in comparison to traditional fare, the crops used in the cooking are all super fresh.

-A popular and unique way to see these attractions and more would be to sign up for the infamous Secret Tour, led by a local known as Mr. Rot.
-There won’t be much information online, but where’s the fun in learning about secrets ahead of time, anyway?
-Another super popular way to get around town is hiring Easy Riders, or local Vietnamese men who are keen to drive you around to show you the countryside.
+Sign up for the infamous Secret Tour, led by a local known as Mr. Rot or hire Easy Riders, who are keen to drive you around to show you the countryside.